JonmarCorpuz/SecondBrain/Protocol - ISAKMP.md

 ## Message ID

+The Message ID field contains the unique ID of the ISAKMP message that's being exchanged

 ## Length

 The Length field specifies the total length of the ISAKMP message, including the ISAKMP header and any payload data